-Since the initial symptoms are similar to that of flu, many people are unaware that they have the infection.
-Patients with HIV in this stage may experience headache, fatigue, sore throat, fever, muscle ache, mouth ulcers, and swollen lymph nodes, among others.
+Since the initial symptoms are similar to that of the flu, many people are unaware that they have the infection.
+Patients with HIV at this stage may experience the following:

 HIV infection has two classifications: HIV-1 infection and HIV-2 infection.
 HIV-1 infection is more common and can be life-threatening.

 Does HIV Cause Hair Loss?

 HIV and hair loss have an indirect relation.
 Medications that are used to treat HIV can cause hair loss as a side effect.
 This infection can also cause other medical problems, such as iron deficiency anaemia or thyroid dysfunction, which can lead to hair loss.
 Let’s learn more about the different types of HIV hair loss.